crawler64/Amazon-Creditcard-Balance-Checker/README.md

 - `cc_username` : your_Creditcard_number
 - `cc_password` : your_Password
-- `url` : URL for moodle authentication / Where you type in your credentials
+- `url` : URL where you type in your credentials

 NOTE: You need to change the path to your geckodriver in the cc.py script.
 If you've already included geckodriver path to your PATH, than just erase the argument in the bracket.

+#### IMPORTANT

+Due to the new amazon LBB interface, you need to authenticate your machine first.
+This can be done by running the cc_auth.py script.
+You need to enter you credentials and logout again.
+This saves an cookie in a userfolder of selenium.
+This needs to be done, otherwise amazon lbb will repeat to ask for authentication for "this device".

 #### REQUIREMENTS